Introduction

 - International Education Standard (IES) 3 prescribes the learning outcomes for professional skills that aspiring professional accountants are required to achieve by the end of Initial Professional Development (IPD).
 Professional skills are the (a) intellectual, (b) interpersonal and communication, (c) personal, and (d) organizational skills that a professional accountant integrates with technical competence and professional values, ethics, and attitudes to demonstrate professional competence.

-- IES 3 is addressed to International Federation of Accountants (IFAC) member bodies.
-IFAC member bodies have responsibility for ensuring that IPD meets the requirements of IES 3.
+- IES 3 is addressed to International Federation of Accountants (IFAC) member organizations.
+IFAC member organizations have responsibility for ensuring that IPD meets the requirements of IES 3.
 In addition, IES 3 may be helpful to educational organizations, employers, regulators, government authorities, and any other stakeholders who support the learning and development of aspiring professional accountants.

 - An aspiring professional accountant is an individual who has commenced a professional accounting education program as part of IPD.
 IPD is the learning and development through which aspiring professional accountants first develop competence leading to performing a role as a professional accountant.
 IPD builds on general education and includes professional accounting education, practical experience, and assessment.
 IPD continues until aspiring professional accountants can demonstrate the professional competence required for their chosen roles in the accountancy profession.